-We have incurred net losses since our inception, including losses of \$19.3 million, \$48.2 million, \$40.1 million, \$19.9 million in the three months ended March 31, 2012 and fiscal years ended December 31, 2011, 2010 and 2009, respectively.
-As of March 31, 2012, we had an accumulated deficit of \$153.9 million.
+We have incurred net losses since our inception, including losses of \$35.5 million, \$48.2 million, \$40.1 million and \$19.9 million in the six months ended June 30, 2012 and fiscal years ended December 31, 2011, 2010 and 2009, respectively.
+As of June 30, 2012, we had an accumulated deficit of \$170.1 million.
 We expect to incur losses and negative cash flow from operating activities for the foreseeable future.
 We are a development stage company and, to date, our revenues have been extremely limited and we have not generated significant revenues from the sale of isobutanol.
 Prior to September 2010, our revenues were primarily derived from government grants and cooperative agreements.
-Since the completion of our acquisition of Agri-Energy in September 2010, we have generated revenue from the sale of ethanol and related products, and we expect to continue to generate revenue from the sale of all such products that are produced prior to the completion of the retrofit of the Agri-Energy Facility.
+From the completion of our acquisition of Agri-Energy in September 2010 until the commencement of our retrofit start-up operations in May 2012, we had generated revenue from the sale of ethanol and related products.
+Now that we have commenced start-up operations for the production of isobutanol, we do not expect to generate future revenues from the sale of ethanol at the Agri-Energy Facility.
 If our existing grants and cooperative agreements are canceled prior to the expected end dates or we are unable to obtain new grants and cooperative agreements, our revenues could be adversely affected.
 Furthermore, we expect to spend significant amounts on further development of our technology, acquiring or otherwise gaining access to ethanol plants and retrofitting them for isobutanol production, marketing, general and administrative expenses associated with our planned growth and management of operations as a public company.
 In addition, the cost of preparing, filing, prosecuting, maintaining and enforcing patent, trademark and other intellectual property rights and defending ourselves against claims by others that we may be violating their intellectual property rights may be significant.

-In particular, over time, the costs of our litigation with Butamax Advanced Biofuels LLC (a joint venture between BP p.l.c. ("BP") and E. I. du Pont de Nemours and Company, "Butamax"), may become significant (as described further under the heading "Legal Proceedings" in Part II, Item 1 of this Report).
+In particular, over time, the costs of our litigation with Butamax has been and may continue to be significant (as described further in our Annual Report on Form 10-K, as amended, and other reports that we have filed with the SEC).
 As a result, even if our revenues increase substantially, we expect that our expenses will exceed revenues for the foreseeable future.
-We do not expect to achieve profitability during this period, and may never achieve it.
+We do not expect to achieve profitability during the foreseeable future, and may never achieve it.
 If we fail to achieve profitability, or if the time required to achieve profitability is longer than we anticipate, we may not be able to continue our business.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.

-Our planned retrofits of the ethanol production facilities in Luverne, Minnesota and Redfield, South Dakota will be our first commercial retrofits, and, as a result, our production of isobutanol could be delayed or we could experience significant cost overruns in comparison to our current estimates.
+Our retrofits of the Agri-Energy Facility and the Redfield Facility will be our first commercial retrofits and, as a result, our production of isobutanol could be delayed or we could experience significant cost overruns in comparison to our current estimates.